ebi-uniprot/uniprot-ac-assign/README.md

 python F:\ACNumbers\ac_assign.py -f C:\Users\kwarner\flatfile.sp -c "For Kate's sub work"
 ```

-3. The script reads the flafile and finds the number of entires i.e. IDs that require new ACs.
+3. The script reads the flatfile and determines the number of entries (i.e. IDs) that require new ACs.
 It then removes the number of ACs it needs from the available_acs file and adds the assignment info to the bottom of the assigned_acs file.
 It also prints the assigned ACs and their IDs within the Command prompt window, so that you can copy them and send them to the curator that needs them.
 It also tells you how many ACs are remaining in the available_acs file.

 ### How to revert the ac files to earlier versions in the backup folder - using the revert.py script